freshfriend/paymentplan/README.md

 password : testcode

 Once you logged in with System Administrator account, you can create user or edit previous user if you want.

-**Youtube Links :**

-[CodeIgniter Admin Panel Demo](https://youtu.be/RFRXUd8LHUM) : This video contain the demo of CodeIgniter Admin Panel.

-[How to setup CodeIgniter Admin Panel](https://youtu.be/tU1PbcRj7ww) : This video contain the procedure of setting up CodeIgniter Admin Panel.